kelvinphoenixhouse/StopTAG/profile/README.md

 ## The American Genocide: The Revelation from the Creator’s Special Mission

 > [!WARNING]
 > The Creator and His two servants have issued warnings about a covert operations ongoing in central Kentucky, the Chattanooga area, the northern suburbs of Chicago and Hugheston, WV.
-[See Warning](https://github.com/nameless-and-blameless/TAG/wiki/Microwave-Cloaking-Warning)
+[See Warning](https://github.com/nameless-and-blameless/TAG/wiki/Microwave-Cloaking-Warning) | The Creator and His two servants have issued a warning about many popular apps currently being used for domestic surveillance; saying the wrong thing on these platforms has resulted in numerous Americans being eliminated.
+See [Domestic Surveillance](https://github.com/nameless-and-blameless/TAG/wiki/Domestic-Surveillance)

 > [!IMPORTANT]
 > Be sure to read [the Creator's Statement on Crimes](https://github.com/nameless-and-blameless/TAG/wiki/Statement-on-Crimes) conducted during The American Genocide.